Homeschooling: Where To Start

 - When you do start more formal schooling and you or your child gets frustrated with a school lesson, do not be afraid to take a break!
 Read aloud to them instead, play a game with them, listen to music… and try again later or another day.

-Most importantly pray, pray, and pray some more about each step you take!
+- Most importantly pray, pray, and pray some more for each step you take!
 Start each morning with a prayer and end each day with a prayer.

 We are not just teaching our children academics, we are raising them to be godly men and women to be used for God’s glory!
 “Home Educating” our children is a whole-life experience, not something that starts at 5, 6, or 7 years of age.
 It starts at birth (or before!) and never truly ends (though when they go out on their own/get married you must step back and pray for them more than anything else and continue being the example you want to them to see, because your actions do make an impact on your child even into adulthood!).

 Parenting is a tremendous calling, honor, and blessing.
 And to be successful at parenting/teaching our children does not require a certificate in education.
 It requires learning to be selfless, learning to serve, and learning to trust fully in Jesus!